BAMresearch/yapy-cookiecutter/README.rst

   * based on `pyproject.toml`
   * no `setup.py` or `setup.cfg`

-* Employs automatic semantic versioning based on commit messages, please see :ref:`version-management`
+* Employs automatic semantic versioning based on commit messages, please see version-management_
 * Generates GitHub workflow files for CI/CD, which

   #. run tests matrix of multiple Python versions and OS platforms